JohnbelMDev/Url-Shortner/README.md

-# Url-Shortner

- <h1> Develop a fully functioning wesbite where users can shorten their link. </h1>
+ <h2> Developed a fully functioning wesbite where users can shorten their url link. </hh2>

  <h2> Tech used </h2>
       <ol>